 Stratford has won the most championships with seven.
-Edgar and Lancaster are next in line with six.
-Arrowhead, D.C.
+Arrowhead, Edgar and Lancaster are next in line with six.
+D.C.
 Everest, Menomonie, Monroe, Osseo-Fairchild and Waunakee have each won five.
 Ashwaubenon, Brillion, Darlington, Homestead and St. Mary's Springs have won four.
-Schools with three titles are Antigo, Colby, De Soto, Gilman, Hilbert, Kenosha Tremper, Manitowoc Lincoln, Marshfield, Shell Lake, Spring Valley, Two Rivers, Westby, Wisconsin Lutheran and Wrightstown.
+Schools with three titles are Antigo, Colby, De Soto, Gilman, Hilbert, Kenosha Tremper, Kimberly, Manitowoc Lincoln, Marshfield, Monona Grove, Shell Lake, Spring Valley, Stanley-Boyd, Two Rivers, Westby, Wisconsin Lutheran and Wrightstown.

-Arrowhead and Edgar have appeared in the most championship games with 10.
-Lancaster is next in line with nine.
-Darlington, Menomonie, Monroe and Waunakee have appeared in eight title tilts.
+Arrowhead has appeared in the most championship games with 11.
+Darlington, Edgar and Lancaster are next with 10, with Menomonie, Monroe and Waunakee participating in eight.
 Hilbert, Kenosha Tremper, Osseo-Fairchild, St. Mary's Springs and Stratford have appeared in seven, while Ashwaubenon, D.C.
-Everest and De Soto have been in six.
-Colby, Homestead, Kewaunee, Marshfield, Mosinee, Somerset, Stanley-Boyd and Wisconsin Lutheran have played in five.
+Everest, De Soto and Stanley-Boyd have been in six.
+Colby, Homestead, Kewaunee, Marshfield, Mosinee, Somerset and Wisconsin Lutheran have played in five.

 Stratford (2003-08) is the only program to win six straight championships.
 Lancaster (2000-02), Manitowoc (1984-86), Monroe (1990-92), Two Rivers (1980-82) and Waunakee (2009-11) are the only other schools to win three consecutive State championships.

-De Soto and Milwaukee Bradley have qualified for the most number of playoffs with 28.
-Howards Grove and Stratford have qualified in 27, and Edgar and Menomonie have participated in the playoffs 26 times.
-Florence, Mayville and Waupaca have qualified 25 times.
+De Soto and Milwaukee Bradley have qualified for the most number of playoffs with 29.
+Stratford has qualified 28 times, and Edgar, Howards Grove and Menomonie have participated in the playoffs 27 times.
+Florence and Waupaca have qualified 26 times.

 NCAA Eligibility Info